-The onions and tomatoes go in next.
-I used Diced Fire Roasted Garlic Tomatoes but you can grab any variety that looks good to you at the store.
+Chopped onions and a can of diced tomatoes go in next.
+I used diced fire roasted tomatoes but you can grab any variety that looks good to you at the store.

 Scatter a can of undrained, diced green chiles over the top.
 Place the lid on the slow cooker, set it to low, and walk away.
 It’s that easy!

 When you come back 6 to 8 hours later, it should be fork tender and shred easily.
 Shred away.

 Add in a little chopped cilantro to brighten things up.

 Cilantro is pretty and yummy but completely optional.

 Mix it together and it is ready to serve.